-A student whose cumulative GPA (based on at least 12 GPA credit hours attempted at New Mexico Junior College) falls below 1.75 in a given semester will be placed on probation effective with the following term of enrollment.
-Students are continued on probation if they withdraw from New Mexico Junior College while on probation.
-A student will be removed from academic probation upon the attainment of a cumulative grade point average of 1.75 or higher.
+A student whose cumulative GPA at New Mexico Junior College falls below 2.0 in a given semester will be placed on academic probation effective the following term of enrollment.
+The student will be required to meet with a success coach or advisor prior to registration.
+Students on academic probation may not enroll for more than twelve hours during a semester or six hours during a summer or interim session without permission from the Vice President for Student Services.
+The student will be removed from academic probation upon attainment of a 2.0 cumulative grade point average.